 Using timing gates if available or a stopwatch (a stopwatch will be less reliable as there is human error to factor in).
 Set up a 10 m distance and mark out with cones.
 Sprint 10 m as fast as you can measuring the time with either device.

 Set up a course measuring precisely between each marker or cone.
 One I find good to use is the 5-10-5 similar to the one used in the NFL combine; 3 cones set up 5 m apart.
 Start on the middle cone, sprint 5 m to one cone, sprint 10m to the far other side, sprint back to the middle.
 Repeat 3 times and take the average and the maximum.

 Once these are measured, retest every 4-6 weeks to get an idea of if your training plan is working or if you need to focus on anything more than the other.

 I will use an example training plan I have put together for a 13 year old basketball player currently playing at U16 level.
 His focus is on improving rate of force production, i.e. the speed at which he can produce force as well as his acceleration and jump height as well as reducing the likelihood of ankle and knee injuries.

 |Core (Rotation focus)||Sets||High volume rotations and anti-rotations|

 |Core (Pelvis stability)||Sets||High volume planks, leg raises, TVA/Pelvic floor brace|

-For different positions, I might make the programme more jump dominant (squat based) or more sprint dominant (hip hinge based) depending on the needs of the team, position but also the individual athlete themselves.
+These workouts will bring on your performance leaps and bounds.
+For different positions, you can make the programme more jump dominant (squat based) or more sprint dominant (hip hinge based) depending on the needs of the team, position but also the individual athlete themselves.